lsst-dm/dmtn-168/index.rst

   this is why each machine can not accept more than 3 jobs.
 Disk size for all machines was set to 200 GB with ordinary performance type (not SSD).
 All nodes were preemtible and autoscaling was enabled for both clusters.
   Data is kept on the Google Storage and accessed using gc protocol.
 All payload executed in the Docker containers.
-We have deployed a Docker over Docker configuration with outer container responsible for providing the OSG worker node software stack for landing the Pilot and perform X.509 proxy authentication to communicate with PanDA server.
+We have deployed a Docker over Docker configuration (via sharing the host Docker socket) with outer container responsible for providing the OSG worker node software stack for landing the Pilot and perform X.509 proxy authentication to communicate with PanDA server.
 The inner container contains the standard Rubin software published in the official DockerHub repository.